tinatsaitp/2020-Fall/README.md

 # 2020-Fall
-All CS works are done in 2020 Fall semester
+All CS works are done in the 2020 Fall semester